Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 - Patron: Has patron-specific permissions (at the moment this holds no difference between member accounts).
 - Owner: Has owner permissions, allowing access to otherwise innaccessible pages, including the game's developmental version.

 The password for every one of these accounts is `1`.
-Log in as "Owner" to access the developmental version of the game.